lfuhr/chrome-codemirror-hackmd/README.md

 * Adjust url in content.js to your username
 * tweak remote.js

-No need to reinstall Plugin.
-Because Code is remote.
+No need to reinstall plugin.
+Because code is remote.